ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

  - Is this the last instance at this time?
  - Is this the last instance for this day?
- - Is this the same time and day, but a separate instance (sometimes I had two or three candy bars within the same minute)?
+ - Is this the same time and day, but a separate instance (sometimes I had two or three candy bars within the same minute, [ziggy-piggy](http://klipd.com/watch/bill--teds-excellent-adventure/ziggy-piggy-scene))?

 If the current day and time is the same as the previous day and time, then the x position should be the same.
 Later in the code we add 25 to the current x